MSU to reveal choice for its next president on Tuesday

 A court hearing also is scheduled on July 10 for the former long-time head MSU gymnastics coach, Kathie Klages, who allegedly lied to a peace officer in regards to her knowledge of Nassar's crimes.

-Meanwhile, MSU's $500 million settlement over Nassar has mostly been distributed to the 333 victims who filed suit against the university.
-But officials are still grappling with claims from a second wave of about 172 more victims.
+Meanwhile, $425 million of MSU's settlement over Nassar has mostly been distributed to the 332 victims who filed suit against the university.
+But officials are still grappling with claims from a second wave of about 172 more victims, for which another $75 million has been set aside as part of the $500 million settlement.

 Michigan State, the largest university in the state, has been without a permanent leader since January 2018, when Simon, the former president, resigned under pressure as more than 200 women testified in two courtrooms over nine days about Nassar's abuse.